-- After topics have been selected, members will begin reading and evaluating titles.
+- After topics have been selected and approved, members will begin identifying, reading and evaluating titles.

 - Titles available or soon available can be located by reading the paperback section of “Forecasts” in Publishers Weekly and Kliatt, and by exploring the paperback shelves of bookstores at regular intervals.
 To assemble a discussion list prior to Annual, members will submit nominations to the Chair by May1.
 The nominations shall include author, title, publisher, year of publication, price and a brief annotation specifying those qualities the member finds noteworthy.
 The Chair will merge the nominations into the form of a ballot for distribution to the Committee by May 15.
 Completed ballots must be returned to the Chair no later than June 1.
 Only titles receiving "yes" votes from a majority of Committee members will remain on the list for discussion at Annual.
 The discussion list will be distributed to Committee members no later than June 15.
 Committee members are expected to familiarize themselves with nominated titles to ensure a productive discussion at Annual.
 Members should seek copies of nominated titles in their local libraries and bookstores.
 The Chair may also arrange for routing of copies among Committee members.
 Publishers may be contacted directly by the chair only to request review copies for committee members.

 - At least two discussion meetings at the Annual Conference will be scheduled by the Chair.
 At the final meeting a ballot will be taken and titles not receiving the required number of votes (typically a simple majority--see "Suggested Voting Procedures" below) will be eliminated from the working list.